D3rrickLa/FortuneLink/documents/ProjectDocumentation.md

 2. AI agent for make recommendation on what to do, markets to look out for and stocks recommendations to balance out the portfolio

+Application Layer -> the use cases or features of the system

 ---
 This is the end of the Project Documentation.